Daily High to Daily Low: Is It Safe to Buy Southwest Airlines Co. (LUV)?

 Southwest Airlines Co.
-(NYSE:LUV) went up by 0.31% from its latest closing price compared to the recent 1-year high of $58.83.
-The company’s stock price has collected 1.71% of gains in the last five trading sessions.
-The Wall Street Journal reported 5 hours ago that United Airlines Hunkers Down for Long Air-Travel Drought
+(NYSE:LUV) went up by 0.43% from its latest closing price compared to the recent 1-year high of $58.83.
+The company’s stock price has collected 1.68% of gains in the last five trading sessions.
+MarketWatch.com reported 9 hours ago that Air travel is back?
+Before buying up airline stocks on TSA’s latest upbeat figures, check out this chart

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.